ItsBeav/Beelingua-Grammar-Answers/README.md

 Quick way to do grammar:
 (This method should work on the vocab activity)

+!!
+Tested on B2.2 and it's working well.However, other than B2.2 has not been tested yet !!

 1. Enter the grammar section
 2. Press F12 on your keyboard
 3. Press Ctrl+F